 While some suppliers initially were forced to lay off or furlough entire workforces, many are now hiring workers back on a more casual basis, responding to an uncertain situation, including reduced order volumes and brand requests for discounts.

-The project is seeking to answer five questions:
+The project sought to answer five questions:

 - How can we understand the UK’s vulnerability to supply chain disruption and how is it affecting reliance on exploitation to produce goods sold in Britain?